sensu/sensu-aws-ec2-deregistration-handler/README.md

 |--timeout                    |TIMEOUT                    |

-**Security Note:** Care should be taken to not expose the AWS access and secret keys and the Sensu API key information for this handler by specifying them on the command line or by directly setting the environment variables in the handler definition.
+**Security Note:** Care should be taken to not expose the AWS access and secret keys or the Sensu API key information for this handler by specifying them on the command line or by directly setting the environment variables in the handler definition.
 It is suggested to make use of [secrets management][5] to surface them as environment variables.
 The handler definition above references them as